 The Exhibition

-The Mentoring year culminates with a group show in an impressive public gallery co-curated by Jesse Leroy Smith, a guest curator, and technicians.
+The Mentoring year culminates with a group show in an impressive public gallery (co-curated by Jesse Leroy Smith, a guest curator and technicians).
 Participating artists will engage in all aspects of publicity, artist writing, funding, revenue and audience development.

 Alumni

 Newlyn School of Art Alumni have gone on to win respected national art prizes, undertaken prestigious residencies, joined galleries around the country, collaborated for exhibitions and public projects, and have had their work covered in the press, TV and national newspapers.
 Our alumni have also been accepted as members of well-known art societies and studio complexes.
-Most continue to maintain relationships with fellow alumni, mentors, and arts community based here in Newlyn.
+Most continue to maintain relationships with fellow alumni, mentors, and the arts community based here in Newlyn.

 Our Mentors

-Whilst our Mentors are exhibiting nationally, internationally and undertaking residencies, they are also often responsible for initiating projects that explore new forms of curating, collaboration, education and professional support.
+Whilst our mentors are exhibiting nationally, internationally and undertaking residencies, they are also often responsible for initiating projects that explore new forms of curating, collaboration, education and professional support.
 They are proactive in stimulating a wider approach to the Arts and are ideally placed to share their knowledge and help emerging artists foster their own paths.

 Mentors we have worked with in the past include: